Your membership has expired

 Photo: Toyota

-Sport-utility vehicles are the primary choice for many car shoppers, mainly because of their available cargo room.
-Whether it’s for a vacation, moving a child to college, taking the team and its equipment to a game, or hauling back goods from a big shopping trip, a large, flexible interior is handy.
+Sport-utility vehicles are the leading choice for many car shoppers, primarily because of their maximum cargo capacity.
+Whether you’re packing for a vacation, moving a child to college, hauling sports equipment, or bringing home a major appliance, a large and flexible interior isn’t just handy, it’s essential.

 In this article Arrow link

 Below, we feature the two- and three-row midsized SUVs with the most usable cargo room based on our testing.
-They’re ranked in order of cargo room in cubic feet, with the top performer first.
+They’re ranked by cargo room in cubic feet, with the top performer first.

 More on SUVs

-We have also started measuring how much luggage can fit behind the raised rear-most row in most SUVs and minivans, and have included that data for models we have evaluated.
+We also include data on how much luggage fits behind the raised rear-most row for the models we have evaluated.

 Each one comes standard with automatic emergency braking (AEB), AEB that works at highway speeds, blind spot warning (BSW), and rear cross traffic warning (RCTW), unless otherwise noted.
 Not every vehicle is recommended, either because of below-average reliability or a too-low Overall Score.